Guided Morocco Tours

 High Atlas Valleys, Telouet, Salt Mines and Marrakesh

-This morning you can take time to explore the World Heritage Site of Ait Benhaddou before the crowds from Marrakesh arrive.
+This morning you'll have time to explore the World Heritage Site of Ait Benhaddou before the day trippers from Marrakesh arrive.
 The village of clustered Berber Kasbahs has been used as a backdrop for countless adventure films.
-In its prime it was one of the most powerful fortress strongholds on the Salt Road protecting camel caravans plagued by thieves and raiders in the High Atlas mountains.
-You'll follow the old salt trade camel caravan route to Telouet and explore the old Glaoui kasbah.
-This once beautiful palace now stands crumbling to ruins because no one wants to remember "the vulture" sultan and his son who lived, played and schemed here until the 1950's.
-After lunch descend the High Atlas mountains Tichka pass (2260m) to the lowlands of Marrakesh with time to stop and enjoy impressive landscapes over coffee or fresh-squeezed orange juice.
+In its prime it was one of the most powerful fortress strongholds on the Salt Road, protecting camel caravans plagued by thieves and raiders.
+You'll follow the ancient caravan route to Telouet to explore inside the once beautiful Glaoui palace.
+It stands, crumbling in ruins because no one wants to remember "the vulture" sultan and his son who lived, played and schemed here until the 1950's.
+After lunch descend the winding High Atlas route to where the mystical city of Marrakesh resides.

 Day 11 & 12